paglalayag/paglalayag.github.io/_posts/unused-headers.md

 *not sure how to approach this one yet*

-“Don’t let the noise of others opinions drown out your inner voice.” —  Steve Jobs “Happiness is when what you think, say and do are in harmony” -Gandhi
+“Don’t let the noise of others opinions drown out your inner voice.” —  Steve Jobs

 Ego
 https://www.psychologytoday.com/us/blog/the-wise-open-mind/201007/what-are-the-limitations-your-ego-mind